sjha3/multimcp-aiagents/README.md

 This will bring up a prompt where you can chat with the AI agents.
 Based on your question, the appropriate agent will be invoked and the requested operation will be performed automatically.

+## Adding More MCP Servers

+To add another MCP server, simply update `mcp-config.json` with the new MCP server configuration.
+This will automatically create a new agent and assign the tools of this MCP server to the agent.